Small Business Taxes & ManagementTM--Copyright 2020, A/N Group, Inc.

 First, the limitations.
 There are two axioms to keep in mind.
 One, in the long run all costs are variable.
 Two, in the short run many costs are fixed.
-We can't define long and short run exactly.
+We can't define long and short run exactly because the definition can vary.
 But consider rent on your space.
 It's fixed at $14,200 per month.
 Your lease is up in three years at which time you can move into smaller and cheaper space.
-So the fixed cost isn't totally fixed.
+So the fixed cost isn't totally fixed if your planning horizon is five years.
+It is fixed if your horizon is one year.
 Second, you've got four employees assembling widgets.
-There cost is theoretically variable, but you don't want to lay off one if you'll need a replacement in three months.
+Their cost is theoretically variable, but you don't want to lay off one if you'll need a replacement in three months.
 So the variable cost isn't totally variable.
-(Obviously, many other costs such as electric, raw materials, etc. are almost totally variable.)
+(Obviously, many other costs such as electric, raw materials, etc. are much more variable.)

 There's another issue with costs.
 They're not as linear as the formula would suggest.
 For example, the fixed costs of running a machine are $11,000 per year.
 But that assumes the machine is making 30,000 units a month.
 If you crank the machine up to 50,000 units (using overtime) you'll run into additional machine costs because of wear and tear.
 At 60,000 units you'll have to add another machine, increasing your fixed costs.
 (The reverse can happen.
 Running an engine for only a limited number of hours a month can sometimes reduce it's life.)
 The costs are "lumpy" which restricts the formula to a certain range.
 The same can be true for variable costs, but to a lesser extent.

-Despite these limitations, the break-even formula can be so valuable, you can live with them if you understand and take them into account.
+Despite these limitations, the break-even formula can be so valuable, you can live with the limitations if you understand and take them into account.
 Here are some uses.

 Decision to manufacture.
 The classic use of the formula is determine whether it makes sense to engage in production.
 Using the formula you can quickly find your break-even point.
 If your best guess as to annual sales exceeds the breakeven, production is a go.

 Sensitivity analysis.
 Chances are your best guess as to annual sales (or costs) won't be on the money.
 By entering the formula into a spreadsheet you can easily create a model and use different selling prices and fixed and variable costs to see how the break-even point will change based on changes in costs.
 You should also use sensitivity analysis to see how much your costs and revenue can vary and still allow you to break even.
 It's highly unlikely you'll cost figures will be right on the money.
+And even less likely sales projections will.
 Total fixed costs are likely to be more accurate than variable costs.